Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 - `speed` - sets the speed of the game in milliseconds
 - `gameOver` - The value of `false` means the game is not over when it begins.

-You now have a default state for our game, and we **used Redux to manage the application state!** We also covered the beginnings of **building systems that manage and merge complex arrays!**
+You now have a default state for our game, which will be **used with Redux to manage the application state!** You also covered the beginnings of **building systems that manage and merge complex arrays!**

 Notice you exported this `defaultState` function so you can use it elsewhere in your code.